How (and when) to use the Ping command in Windows ?

 Here are some situations in which you can use the Ping command:

-• Troubleshoot network connection issues : If you can't connect to a website or other device, the Ping command can help you identify the source of the problem.
+• Troubleshooting network connection problems : If you are unable to connect to a website or another device, the Ping command can help you identify the source of the problem.

 Not registered on network 7

-• Check network latency : Latency is the time it takes for a data packet to travel from one point to another.
-The Ping command can help you measure a network's latency, which can be useful for online gaming or other latency-sensitive applications.
+• Checking network latency : Latency is the time it takes for a data packet to travel from one point to another.
+The Ping command can help you measure network latency, which can be useful for online gaming or other latency-sensitive applications.

-• Check if a device is active : You can use the Ping command to check if a device is turned on and connected to the network.
+• Check if a device is active : You can use the Ping command to check if a device is powered on and connected to the network.

-Here are some things to consider when interpreting Ping command results:
+Here are some things to consider when interpreting the results of the Ping command:

 • Loss : Indicates the percentage of data packets that were lost.
-Significant packet loss may indicate a network problem.
+A significant packet loss may indicate a network problem.

-• Round Trip Time (RTT) : Indicates the time it takes for a data packet to travel from your computer to the remote device and back.
-A high RTT may indicate a latency issue.
+• Round-trip time (RTT) : Indicates the time it takes for a data packet to travel from your computer to the remote device and back.
+A high RTT may indicate a latency problem.

 Here are some advanced options you can use with the Ping command:

-• -t : Pings continuously until you press Ctrl+C.
+• -t : Performs a continuous ping until you press Ctrl+C.

 • -n : Specifies the number of data packets to send.

-• -l : Specifies the size of the data packets to send.
+• -l : Specifies the size of the data packets to be sent.

-• -a : Resolves IP address to hostname.
+• -a : Resolves the IP address into a hostname.

 Conclusion

-The ping command is an essential tool for any Windows who wants to diagnose and resolve network problems.
-It's simple to use and can provide you with valuable information about your network connection.
+Windows user who wants to diagnose and resolve network problems.
+It's simple to use and can provide valuable information about your network connection.

-Previous article How to scan QR codes on Windows ?
+Previous article: How to scan QR codes in Windows ?

 Hello :) So what's new?
 Still looking for the latest juicy tech news?
 In need of precise tests and sharp opinions?
 You are in the right place !
 If you don't know me, I'm Adrien, an inveterate geek who spends his days tracking down the craziest tech news.
 Laptop screwed to the wrist, smartphone grafted to the hand and always on the lookout for the slightest tech rumor, I am your sherpa in the merciless world of technology :)